lovespite/sp2-proxy/readme.md

       --port=<port>, -p
         Specify the port to listen.
         Default: 13808

+      --socks5, -5
+        Enable socks5 protocol.
+        When enabled, socks5 use the specified port and http use the specified port + 1.

   msg [options]
     Send text/image/file to the specified channel.
 Or start remote shell.